kirsle/aires-bot/README.md

 Aires Bot
 =========

-A multiprotocol Perl chatbot for AIM, Yahoo and others.
+A multiprotocol Perl chatbot for AIM, Yahoo, XMPP and others.
 It supports connections to multiple networks ("listeners") and can run multiple bots with distinct brains and personalities, including RiveScript and Eliza.

 Listeners and brains are pluggable, and new ones can be added simply by dropping a module in the appropriate folder (or writing one if one doesn't exist).